jcavell/naomifisherpsychology/README.md

     - If the payment is successful (`paymentIntent.status === "succeeded"`), the confirmation is logged, and the user is redirected to the `/checkout-complete` page.
     - If the payment fails or additional verification is needed, the user is prompted to retry or complete the required action (e.g., 3D Secure authentication).

-9. **Saving PaymentIntent in Backend (Webhook)**
+9. **Stripe Webhook**
-    - Simultaneously, Stripe sends a `payment_intent.succeeded` event to your backend via a webhook.
+    - Stripe sends a `payment_intent.succeeded` event to stripe-webhook-handler.ts.
-    - The webhook:
+    - The handler:
         - Verifies the event using the Stripe webhook signing secret.
-        - Extracts the `PaymentIntent` details and stores them in the database for record-keeping (e.g., transaction ID, total amount, customer email).
+        - Extracts the `PaymentIntent` details
+        - Retrieves purchase details from database
+        - Checks if payment was already confirmed to prevent double-processing
+        - Retrieves full payment intent from Stripe
+        - Updates purchase record with payment confirmation
+    - Post-purchase actions
+      - Creates webinar tickets if applicable
+      - Retrieves user details
+      - Sends purchase confirmation email
+      - Subscribes user to Kit (if applicable)
+      - Posts course information to Zapier (if applicable)

 10. **Redirect to CheckoutComplete Page**
     After successful payment: